ai4design/oh2bees/CONTRIBUTING.md

    You should see version information for both Docker and Spin.

-## 3. Fork the Coolify repository and setup your local repository
+## 3. Fork the Oh2Bees repository and setup your local repository

-1. Fork the [Coolify](https://github.com/coollabsio/coolify) repository to your GitHub account.
+1. Fork the [Oh2Bees](https://github.com/coollabsio/coolify) repository to your GitHub account.

 2. Install a code editor on your machine (below are some popular choices, choose one):